saif007s/Text-Editor-/README.md

  ![notepad](https://user-images.githubusercontent.com/74663611/160841252-d8e6d32a-38be-4f34-afda-bd3327d5329f.png)

- It is very esay to use.
+ It is very easy to use.
 Its Interface is very simple and anyone can use it easily.
-Or Any Opeating System Can Run.
+Or Any Operating System Can Run.

  Its Interface Looks like this.